vives-ai-edge/ai-edge/docs/overview/optimalisaties/README.md

 ## Other optimalisation techniques

 Next to quantisation and pruning there are othwer ways to optimise the running speed of the model.
-One could be by optimising the compiler settings, use a co-processor if the target has one or go to another type of device architecture.
+One could be by optimising the compiler settings, use a co-processor if the target has one, or go to another type of device architecture.

 ### Separable convolution